Paclitaxel (Protein Bound)

 - If you have upset stomach, throwing up, diarrhea, or are not hungry, talk with your doctor.
 There may be ways to lower these side effects.

 - This medicine is made from human plasma (part of the blood) and may have viruses that may cause disease.
 This medicine is screened, tested, and treated to lower the chance that it carries an infection.
 Talk with the doctor.

 - Talk with your doctor before getting any vaccines.
-Use with paclitaxel (protein bound) may either raise the chance of an infection or make the vaccine not work as well.
+Use of some vaccines with paclitaxel (protein bound) may either raise the chance of an infection or make the vaccine not work as well.

 - If you are 65 or older, use paclitaxel (protein bound) with care.
 You could have more side effects.

 - This medicine may affect fertility.
 Fertility problems may lead to not being able to get pregnant or father a child.
 Talk with the doctor.

 - Do not father a child while taking paclitaxel (protein bound).

 - If you are a man and have sex with a female who could get pregnant, protect her from pregnancy during care and for 3 months after care ends.
 Use birth control that you can trust.